s1t5/mail-archiver/README.md

 ### 📌 General
 - Automated archiving of incoming and outgoing emails
-- Support for multiple IMAP accounts
+- Support for multiple accounts
 - Storage of email content and attachments
 - Scheduled synchronization at configurable intervals
 - Mobile and desktop optimized, multilingual responsive UI